aturner-epcc/green-software-hpc/episodes/climate-commitments.md

 For most people, we live on an interconnected grid, with many producers pumping electricity in and many consumers taking electricity out.
 This means the electrons coming into your device are a mixture of all the electrons going into the grid.
 For example, suppose the grid only has 5% of wind supply.
 You are getting 5% of wind-generated electrons and 95% fossil fuel-generated electrons.

-You can't track individual electrons.
+You cannot track individual electrons.
 Once the electrons from a wind farm are on a grid, they all mix with the electrons from a fossil fuel plant.
 So there is no way for a consumer to insist the electrons that it uses only come from renewable sources.

 #### Renewable Energy Certificates (REC)